-Dodge Charger years to avoid — most common problems
+Best and worst Dodge Charger years — which to avoid

 Learn about the Dodge Charger models you should steer clear of.